-Engine Coolant Temperature Sensor – Step By Step Replacement
+Engine Coolant Temperature Sensor: Step By Step Replacement

-Engine Coolant Temperature Sensor - Step By Step Replacement
+Engine Coolant Temperature Sensor (ECT) Replacement

-Engine Coolant Temperature Sensor - Step By Step Replacement
+Engine Coolant Temperature Sensor (ECT) Replacement

-The engine coolant temperature sensor, is one of the most important, engine management sensors in your vehicle.
+The engine coolant temperature sensor, is one of the most important engine management sensors in your vehicle.

 So, a sensor that is shorted or reading out of range, can’t provide a reliable signal.

-While, its function is vital, all it really does is, keep track of the changing temperatures of your engine coolant.
+While, its function is vital, all it really does is keep track of the changing temperatures of your engine coolant.

 So, when the engine coolant temperature is high (hotter).
 Then, the resistance is low.
 However, when the engine coolant temperature is low (cooler).
 Then, the resistance is high.